Investor vs. Speculator: Consider your own psyche

 At the beginning there is the question: speculator or investor?
 Many investors are wondering why they are so unsuccessful on the stock market over time.
 Wrong timing, boarded too late, sold too early ... always the same.
 What is important is a clear positioning: Am I an investor or am I a speculator?
 There is nothing in between.
 But what makes a speculator?
 And what is the difference to the investor?

 - An investor deals with the assessment of the company in which he intends to invest on the stock exchange.
 He forms an opinion about the quality of the company and its products.
-He is concerned with the earnings position and balance sheet, the market position, the corporate culture and the future prospects of the company.
-This is how he finally comes to his investment decision: buy or stay away from it.
-Fluctuating stock market prices usually leave him cold.
-He is interested in his own assessment of the value of the company - and not that of the stock market.
-In the long term, its calculation of the value will also be reflected in the price on the stock exchange.
+He is concerned with the earnings situation and balance sheet, market position, corporate culture and the company's future prospects.
+This is how he finally comes to his investment decision: buy or keep away from it.
+Fluctuating stock exchange prices usually leave him cold.
+He is interested in his own assessment of the company's value - and not that of the stock exchange traders.
+In the long term, its calculation of the value will also be reflected in the price on the stock exchangespiegeln.

 How do you survive a stock market crash?